atmtools/typhon/doc/tutorials/fileset.rst

 dataset.
 So, how to find all files in a time period?
 You could start by writing nested *for* loops and using python's *glob* function.
-Normally, such solutions requires time to implement, are error-prone and are not portable to other datasets with different structures.
-Hence, save your time/energy/nerves and simply use the :class:`~typhon.spareice.datasets.Dataset` class.
+Normally, such solutions requires time to implement, are error-prone and are not portable to other filesets with different structures.
+Hence, save your time/energy/nerves and simply use the :class:`~typhon.files.fileset.FileSet` class.

 ..
 Hint::
    If you want to run the code from this tutorial on your machine as well,